-Let’s talk about how we make Chilaquiles Verdes, shall we?
+Let's talk about how to make Chilaquiles Verdes, shall we?

 Chilaquiles Verdes Ingredients

 FOR THE SALSA VERDE: 1.5 pounds tomatillos, 2 jalapeno peppers, 4 garlic cloves, 1 small red onion, 2 tablespoons chopped cilantro, ¼ cup white wine vinegar, juice from 1 lime, salt to taste.